+Under the regulations, absences can only be authorised by the school and cannot be authorised by parents or carers.
 The school will only authorise a medical absence if the circumstances are unavoidable.
-The school may request medical evidence if a parent rings the school to confirm the pupil is unwell: medical appointment card with one appointment entered, letter from a professional, doctor's note, medication prescribed by a doctor, copy of prescription, print screen of medical notes, as well as letters concerning hospital appointments or any other relevant evidence.
+The school may request medical evidence if a parent rings the school to confirm the pupil is unwell: a medical appointment card with one appointment entered, letter from a professional, doctor's note, medication prescribed by a doctor, copy of a prescription, print screen of medical notes, as well as letters concerning hospital appointments are all acceptable means of evidence.
 The Headteacher may not authorise medical absence without this evidence.